percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/kmip-thales.md

 ```

 !!! note
-    Replace the above paths with the actual certificate locations on your PostgreSQL host.
+    Replace the example paths and parameters with the actual certificate locations on your PostgreSQL host.